10 Most Sustainable Wineries in Napa

 Photo Courtesy of CADE Estate Winery

-360 Howell Mountain Road S, Angwin, CA 94508, (707) 965-2746
+360 Howell Mountain Road, Angwin, CA 94508, (707) 965-2746

-The winery was built out of 98% recycled materials (including the naturally insulated fermentation room and tasting room that’s insulated by materials like blue jeans) and was Napa Valley’s first LEED Gold Certified estate winery.
+The winery was built out of 98% recycled materials (including the naturally insulated fermentation room and the tasting room that’s insulated by materials like blue jeans) and was Napa Valley’s first LEED Gold Certified estate winery.
 The Howell Mountain estate vineyard is organically farmed and certified CCOF and both the winery and the land are Napa Green Certified for achieving sustainability and conservation.

-Spottswoode Estate in Napa Valley, CA
+Spottswoode Estate

 1902 Madrona Avenue, St. Helena, CA 94574, (707) 963-0134